fukayatsu/bbs2ch/README.md

-# Bbs2ch
+# BBB2ch

-A gem to read 2ch bbs
+A gem to read 2ch BBS

 ## Installation